Year-Round IPM Program Pages

 What should you be doing during this time?

-- Mow or cultivate as required.
+- Treat with postemergence herbicides, mow or cultivate as required.

 - Continue checking pheromone traps.

-- Keep records on a degree-day monitoring form .
+- Keep records on a degree-day monitoring form.

 Monitor obliquebanded leafroller: